specs-feup/weaver-web-demo/layout-builder/README.md

 # Layout Builder

-This is a small, lightweight extension with the sole purpose open opening 4 files and positioning them in a 2x2 grid.
+This is a small, lightweight extension with the sole purpose of open opening 4 files and positioning them in a 2x2 grid.